Boston City Pass: Museums, Aquariums, and Skywalks

 I have been to the MFA multiple times before, but the galleries are always being changed up.
 Last time I went, they had a spectacular exhibition of Goya in the ground floor.

-Some of my favorites are the permanent collections, such as the mummies in the “Art of the Ancient World” first floor gallery area.
-They provide a look into the lives of ancient Egypt and how the mummification process adapted through the years.
+Some of my favorites are the permanent collections, such as the mummies in the “Art of the Ancient World” first-floor gallery area.
+They provide a look into the lives of ancient Egypt and how the mummification process adapted throughout the years.
 These collections are the staples of the MFA and are favorites that will be there year after year.

 On the third floor in the “Art of the Americas” gallery, they had many great artists: Pollock, Georgia O’Keefe, and a Frida Kahlo’s “Don Mujeres.”

 The Museum of Science has been a favorite of mine since my childhood.
-Whether it’s the Human Hall of Life or the Illusionists exhibit, the museum provides a educational and extremely fun experience.
+Whether it’s the Human Hall of Life or the Illusionists exhibit, the museum provides an educational and extremely fun experience.

 Every exhibit has interactive elements, where you can explore and learn through playing around.
 This museum are for the movers and shakers; there are machines to be experimented with, buttons to be pressed, and lessons to be learned each time.